Simple and Natural Ways to Take Care of Your Lungs

 Acupressure is also one of the best natural ways to improve lung health.
 It’s safe, easy to use, and works quickly.
 You can even apply acupressure on yourself with your own hands.

 Intrigued?
-Let me show you how you can use acupressure to improve your lung health right now!2 simple acupressure points that will help you breathe easier.
+Let me show you how you can use acupressure to improve your lung health right now!

 a) “Ying Xiang” or “Welcome Fragrance” point (LI 20):